ZEISS Adopts PolyU’s Patented Technology to Develop ZEISS MyoCare Myopia Control Lenses for Children

-The ZEISS MyoCare Lenses also incorporate patented ZEISS C.A.R.E.® technology.
+ZEISS MyoCare Lenses also incorporate patented ZEISS C.A.R.E.® technology.
 It can effectively decelerate the rate of myopia progression by 48% to 63% and diminish axial length increase by 41% to 77%[2],[3].
-Furthermore, with the ZEISS ClearFocus design, these lenses provide wearers with clear vision regardless of viewing distance and direction, and are easy to adapt to, with over 95% of child wearers able to adapt to the lenses within three days[4],[5].
+Furthermore, these lenses provide wearers with clear vision regardless of viewing distance and direction, and are easy to adapt to, with over 95% of child wearers able to adapt to the lenses within three days[4],[5].

-A recent 12-month research report shows that nearly 90% of children wearing ZEISS MyoCare Lenses experienced a notable slowdown in myopia progression[6].
-Asian children with emmetropia who wear ZEISS MyoCare Lenses can effectively slow down the average axial length growth in Asian children by up to 70%[7].
+A recent 12-month research report shows that nearly 90% of children wearing ZEISS MyoCare Lenses experienced slow annual myopia progression, compared to 51% of children wearing single vision lenses experiencing fast progression[6].
+Moreover, ZEISS MyoCare lenses slowed eye growth from that of a myopic eye to approach that of an emmetropic eye by nearly 70%[7].

 Mitigating the Risk of Myopia Progression in Children with Parental Myopia